-NOTE 20 FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+NOTE 16 FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

 The financial risk note below reflects the financial risk management and policies that were adopted by the directors of the Company who were in office prior to the Company entering into administration.
 These policies applied until the Company entered Voluntary Administration on 28 April 2016.
-On entering administration, the Administrators were responsible for the corporate governance of the Company.
+On entering administration, the Administrators were responsible for the financial risk management of the Company.

-The Administrators had no involvement in adopting, implementing or complying with these financial risk management and policies.
+The Administrators and current directors had no involvement in adopting, implementing or complying with these financial risk management and policies.
 These policies may or may not have been in place during the financial period.

-If the recapitalisation proposal is successful, the proposed new directors will adopt a new financial risk policy.
+If the recapitalisation proposal is successful, the current directors will adopt a new financial risk policy.